STYAI/ERTool/README.md

 ```
 The result: [0.43317251 0.307059 0.16390311 0.09586537]
 ```
 The calculation results show that the probability of the patient being diagnosed with a cold, common pneumonia, and COVID-19 are 0.43317251, 0.307059, and 0.16390311, respectively.
-The last member of B represents global uncertainty, and it is 0.09586537 in this example.
+The last member of B represents overall uncertainty, and it is 0.09586537 in this example.

 ## Contributing
 Contributions to <kbd>***ERTool***</kbd> are welcome.
 Please contact us for how to contribute to the project.

 ## Reference
 Tongyue Shi, Liya Guo, Zeyuan Shen, Guilan Kong.
 ERTool: A Python Package for Efficient Implementation of the Evidential Reasoning Approach for Multi-Source Evidence Fusion.
+Health Data Science.
 2024.

 ## Contact
 This project is supported by Peking University.
 For any questions or suggestions, please contact us at **tyshipku@gmail.com**.